nodejs/nodejs.org/COLLABORATOR_GUIDE.md

 - `rehype-slug`: Allows us to add IDs to Markdown Headings
 - `rehype-pretty-code`: Allows us to transform `pre` and `code` tags into Syntax Highlighted Codeboxes by using [Shiki][]

-#### Shiki and Vercel
+#### Syntax Highlighting (Shiki) and Vercel

 Since we use Incremental Static Rendering and Serverless Functions, Vercel attempts to simplify the bundled Node.js runtime by removing all unnecessary dependencies.
 This means that Shiki's Themes and Languages are not bundled by default.

 Hence the `shiki.config.mjs` file, where we define our custom set of supported Languages and we bundle them directly by using [Shiki's Grammar Property](https://github.com/shikijs/shiki/blob/main/docs/languages.md#supporting-your-own-languages-with-shiki) which allows us to embed the languages directly.

-### TailwindCSS
+### Do we use a CSS Framework?

+Yes, the Node.js Website uses Tailwind as a CSS Framework.

-[Tailwind][] is a great CSS Framework.
+[Tailwind][] is an utility-first CSS Framework.
 It allows us to create a Design System that is easy to maintain and extend.
 It also allows us to create a consistent Design Language across the Website.

-For example, it automatically integrates with PostCSS and Next.js, which allows us to use Tailwind's utilities within our Components and Pages.
+Tailwind automatically integrates with PostCSS and Next.js, which allows us to use Tailwind's utilities within our Components and Pages.

-It also integrates with Sass allowing to use Tailwind classes directly within our CSS Modules.

 **Note:** On that remark, we use CSS Modules as a way to define our Styles.
 This allows us to scope our styles to a specific Component or Page, without having to worry about CSS Class Name Collisions.